Why donate

 It will prompt you about your specific needs.
 Do you need an install script, an uninstall script, will you be prompting the user with some questions?
 Pick only what you will be using.
 You can manually add these later if you decide otherwise.

 For the sake of this documentation page, let’s assume we answered with my-ext to the App Extension ext-id question (regarding the prompts above).
 Remember that the folder name for the App Extension source folder can be different from the actual ext-id.
-At the end, we will publish our new npm package (quasar-app-extension-my-ext).
+At the end, we will publish our new npm package (quasar-app-extension-my-ext) from the /ae folder.

-Based on your response, Quasar CLI will create a folder for your App Extension’s source code that will have the following structure:
+Based on your responses, a folder for your App Extension will be created with the following structure:

 package.json